jgruber/tmos-cloudinit/README.md

 ```

 ## tmos_configdrive_openstack ##
-This cloud-init module requries the use of a configdrive data source and OpenStack file format meta_data.json and network_data.json.
+This cloudinit module requries the use of a configdrive data source and OpenStack file format meta_data.json and network_data.json.
 This module extents TMOS functionality to include static provisioning off all interfaces (manaement and TMM) via either static network metadata or the use of DHCPv4 or DHCPv6.
 This interface includes the ability to augment the configuration data retrieved via metadata and DHCP with additiona f5-declarative-onboarding and f5-appsvc-3 declarations.
 Any f5-declarative-onboarding declarations will overwrite or be merged with configuration declarations defined via metadata resource resolution.

 There are implicit declarations of the TMM intefaces names to use for the data plane default route and the configuration sychronization interfaces.
 If these declarations are omitted, the module will attempt to assign them dynamically based on available network configuration data.